41. In between worlds – on creating cultures of care after birth // OPOKUA BRITTON CAVACO episode artwork

 from Forest of Thought · host Ingrid M. Rieser

 The arrival of a new baby entails an opening between the worlds.
 It’s a liminal in–between space, where life is vulnerable until the baby has fully arrived and the window is safely closed.
 All over the world, people have developed traditions, rituals and practices to care for the new baby and parents during this special time, but many of those practices are being eroded and forgotten.The conversation you’re about to hear is not just about the time after birth, but after any challenging transition in life, where we need to be held by those around us.
 And why is it that we find that so difficult in our culture?Opokua Britton Cavaco is a doula, nurse and author.
 She has written books about birth and postpartum culture, and hosts the popular Swedish podcast Okrystat with her sister Asabea.
 Opokua’s websiteOpokuas book on postpartum culture, co-authored by Maria Borda (in Swedish)Previous episodes in the Blood Mysteries series: Pt 1: Embracing our cyclical nature with Jenny KoosPt 2: How we honor our nervous systems and cultivate pleasure as a pathway towards health with Kimberly Ann JohnsonPt 3: Birth as a rite of passage with Kristina TurnerSHARE AND SUBSCRIBE🎙️ The FoT Substack is now live!
 Become a free or paid subscriber and receive newsletters direct to your inbox.🎧 All episodes and more at forestofthought.com.💜 Support us on Patreon or Substack.🎵 Our theme music is by Christian Holtsteen at stoneproduction.no.
 This is a public episode.
-If you'd like to discuss this with other subscribers or get access to bonus episodes, visit forestofthought.substack.com/subscribe
+If you would like to discuss this with other subscribers or get access to bonus episodes, visit forestofthought.substack.com

 NOW PLAYING